voteflux/flux-docs/docs/constitutions/aus-wa.rst

 Introduction
 ------------

-This is the constitution for the WA political party named “The Flux Party — WA”, sometimes referred to as “Flux WA” or “The Party” in this document.
-The registered abbreviation for the party at the time of registration is “Flux The System!”.
-It is a state party associated with the federal party “VOTEFLUX.ORG \| Upgrade Democracy!” with the abbreviation “Flux”.
-The term “Flux AUS” is used to refer to the federal Flux Party, not the state party.
+This is the constitution for the WA political party named "The Flux Party — WA", sometimes referred to as "Flux WA" or "The Party" in this document.
+The registered abbreviation for the party at the time of registration is "Flux The System!".
+It is a state party associated with the federal party "VOTEFLUX.ORG \| Upgrade Democracy!" with the abbreviation "Flux".
+The term "Flux AUS" is used to refer to the federal Flux Party, not the state party.

 The Flux Party — WA is hereby established as an organisation.